 Distance – Minimum 15km in 1 day.

 Each class is broken down into the individual race categories.
-Minimum age for entry is 18 years old on the day or 16 years old if partnered by their parent or guardian in the C and D classes only.
+Minimum age for entry is 18 years old on the day or 16 years old if partnered by suitabley experiecned adult 21 or over (not Elite class).
 Places are awarded to categories in the order below:

 The calculation of the Veterans’ Handicap has been standardised in line with other UK mountain marathons.
 Now only the age of the older team member is considered, and women are given an additional handicap equivalent to 10 years: